 As already described in the Instrument Selector section of this manual, instruments play an important role in Renoise.
 An instrument in Renoise (such as a piano sound) is not necessarily bound to a single specific track; you can play the piano instrument on any track you want.
-Additionally, in the case of sample based instruments, they can even be played on multiple tracks simultaneously.
+Additionally, they can even be played on multiple tracks simultaneously.